Xeparrot/xeparrot/documentation/source/source/index.html.md

 ### Module path function

-Get the path to the given module.
+Get the path to the given xemodule.

 ```php
 $path = module_path('Blog');